How to Use Excel GROWTH Function (4 Easy Methods)

 Office 365, Excel 2019, Excel 2016, Excel 2013, Excel 2011 for Mac, Excel 2010, Excel 2007, Excel 2003, Excel XP, Excel 2000.

-Suppose, we have a dataset containing two data ranges (X Values and Y Values).
+Suppose we have a dataset containing two data ranges (X Values and Y Values).
 So, now, we will calculate the growth between these two data ranges using the GROWTH function.

 Steps:

-• First, type the below formula in Cell E5.
+• First, type the formula below in cell E5.

 =GROWTH(C5:C13,B5:B13)